 The JWE compact serialization form has five main components:

 The JOSE header tells recipient the “alg” (Algorithm) used to encrypt the CEK (Content Encryption Key), “cty” (Content Type) of the payload, “enc” (Encryption Algorithm) used to encrypt payload to produce the ciphertext and the Authentication Tag and “typ” (Type) of this token.

-These are a lot of concept to digest.
+These is a lot of info to digest.
 Let’s create some JWE tokens to help us understand.